ITV Border: 1970s and 1980s

-More industrial problems were to follow in November 1982 when Border closed for a month in a dispute over new technology, which ended only after letters asking for an improvement in industrial relations were withdrawn.
+In November 1982, Border closed for a month in a dispute over new technology, which ended only after letters asking for an improvement in industrial relations were withdrawn.
 The dispute led to several members of management resigning – with Jim Graham moving from the BBC to become managing director and Paul Corley joining as director of programming.
 Graham and Corley began to transform Border by targeting a greater presence on the ITV network, despite the company's weak financial position.

 Graham hired Melvyn Bragg to present new programming.
 The launch of Channel 4 in 1982 also bolstered Border's network portfolio – providing extra finance for many of the new programmes being produced from the Carlisle studios (themselves being expanded) and commissioning to make a number of programmes, most notably Land of the Lakes (presented by Melvyn Bragg), a music show entitled Bliss (hosted by Muriel Gray) and Border's very first sitcom, The Groovy Fellers with Jools Holland and Rowland Rivron.

-Border also expanded into children's programming during the 1980s with The Joke Machine, Crush A Grape, Pick A Number, Krankies Television, BMX Beat and contributions to Saturday morning series Get Fresh and Ghost Train (produced in conjunction with Tyne Tees Television, and others).
-Melvyn Bragg went on to become deputy chairman of Border Television in 1985 and its chairman in 1990.
+Border expanded into children's programming during the 1980s with The Joke Machine, Crush A Grape, Pick A Number, Krankies Television, BMX Beat and contributions to Saturday morning series Get Fresh and Ghost Train, produced in conjunction with Tyne Tees Television, and others.
+Melvyn Bragg became deputy chairman of Border Television in 1985 and its chairman in 1990.
 In 1996, he left the post but remained on the board.

 Opt-out services

 In 1989, Border began providing a sub-regional service for Scottish Borders viewers served by the Selkirk transmitter, consisting of a short opt-out during Lookaround each weeknight.
-In April 1999, the opt-out was extended to cover Dumfries and Galloway and a dedicated Scottish news bulletin was introduced on weekday lunchtimes.
+In April 1999, the opt-out was extended to cover Dumfries and Galloway, and a dedicated Scottish news bulletin was introduced on weekday lunchtimes.

-The following August, Border began to use the opt-out service to provide split coverage of sports and occasional political programming.
+In August 2000, Border began to use the opt-out service to provide split coverage of sports and occasional political programming.
 The station also opened an Edinburgh bureau to provide coverage of the Scottish Parliament.